osuprg/hospital-world/README.md

 Still to do:
 -
 * Make the parameters file integrate with the hospital graph - no reason to store that info in two places
-* Launch all nodes from one launch file
+* Launch all nodes from one launch file (because 6 terminal launch sequence is ridiculous)
 * What to do about rotate recovery?
 I guess leave it in because it might be a navigation error challenge - what if it oscillates between two nodes really fast?

 * ~~Redo the timing logic - nodes are currently large spaces, so 'reaching' the node could be anywhere from one end of the hall to the other - messes up the timing.~~